Jamessshhh/Expense-Odyssey/README.md

 🔹 Step 4: Switch to the Reports tab to analyze spending trends.

-🔹 Step 5: Customize themes and toggle dark mode for a personalized experience.
+🔹 Step 5: Customize themes and toggle dark mode for a personalized experience..